faithvoid/skin.cortanaOS/README.md

-# skin.cortanaOS
+# cortanaOS
-cortanaOS - a social dashboard for XBMC4Xbox
+a social dashboard for XBMC4Xbox